dfinity/portal/docs/concepts/canisters-code.md

 A single user can have multiple public-private key pairs for accessing canisters from different devices—such as browsers running on different computers, mobile phones, or tablets—but these derived keys all map to a primary identifier.

-## Resource Consumption and Cycles
+## Resource consumption and cycles

 All canisters consume resources, being CPU cycles for execution, bandwidth for routing messages, and storage for persisted data.
 These resources are paid for using a unit of cost called **cycles**.
 Cycles can be obtained by converting ICP tokens and are stored by each canister in a local balance.